South Korea official shot dead by North Korean troops after crossing border: Seoul - KESQ

 South Korea official shot dead by North Korean troops after crossing border: Seoul

-A South Korean official was shot dead after crossing a maritime border into North Korea, Seoul said Thursday.
+A South Korean government worker was shot dead after crossing a maritime border into North Korea, Seoul said Thursday.

 In a statement, the South Korean military said it “strongly condemns the North’s atrocities” and urged Pyongyang to provide an explanation and punish those responsible.